Social Media Policy

 - The Social Media Administrator or designated posters must consult with MarCom prior to responding to complaints about content.

-- Any use of college names, trademarks, service marks or logos on Iona College accounts must comply with the Iona College Branding Guide.
+- Any use of university names, trademarks, service marks or logos on Iona University accounts must comply with the Iona University Branding Guide.

-- Any use of photos, images, names and audio/video recordings of employees and students must adhere to the College’s Photo Opt Out policy.
+- Any use of photos, images, names and audio/video recordings of employees and students must adhere to the University’s Photo Opt Out policy.

-- Any use of photos, images, names and audio/video recordings of individuals who are NOT college employees or students requires a signed Iona College Media release form to be on file with MarCom.
+- Any use of photos, images, names and audio/video recordings of individuals who are NOT university employees or students requires a signed Iona University Media release form to be on file with MarCom.
 Photos of minors should not be posted.

-If a member of the media contacts an Iona-affiliated account regarding a post(s) made in online forums relating to Iona College, the Director of College and Athletic Communications must be alerted prior to responding.
+If a member of the media contacts an Iona-affiliated account regarding a post(s) made in online forums relating to Iona University, Diana Costello, senior director of communications, must be alerted at email@example.com prior to responding.
 Individuals are not authorized to respond to media inquiries unless expressly authorized to do so by MarCom.

 CLOSING AN IONA-AFFILIATED ACCOUNT